diakt/diakt/README.md

 ## Hello.

 I'm Gavin, a backend SWE in defense.
 Previously math at Columbia.

-This is a working account for me but I try to keep it somewhat manicured.
+Current interests include numerical computation, simulation, and trying not to go to grad school.

 ## Connect with Me
   - **Email** - gavinsoutherland@gmail.com